-In Insertion Sort Part 1, you sorted one element into an array.
-Using the same approach repeatedly, can you sort an entire unsorted array?
+In Insertion Sort Part 1, you inserted one element into an array at its correct sorted position.
+Using the same approach repeatedly, can you sort an entire array?

 Guideline: You already can place an element into a sorted array.
 How can you use that code to build up a sorted array, one element at a time?
-Note that in the first step, when you consider an array with just the first element - that is already "sorted" since there's nothing to its left that is smaller.
+Note that in the first step, when you consider an array with just the first element, it is already sorted since there's nothing to compare it to.

 There will be two lines of input:

 On each line, output the entire array at every iteration.

 Skip testing against itself at position .
 It is sorted.

 Test position against position : , no more to check, no change.

 Test position against positions and :